Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 • When you are ready to start you will need to get your Weber Q ready for convection oven cooking.
 Place a new convection tray onto the grill, noticing that Weber Q trays will line up with the holes on the grill, this will prevent movement.
 Then place a trivet on top of the convection tray.

-• Make 12-14, 2cm cuts across the lamb and place 1 piece of sliced garlic and rosemary into each insicion.
-Making sure to bury the garlic but leave a small amount of rosemary sticking out, so as to remove it later upon serving.
+• Make 8-10, 2cm cuts across the lamb and place 1 piece of sliced garlic and rosemary into each cut.
+Make sure to push the garlic in, but leave a small amount of rosemary sticking out, so that you can remove it later upon serving.

 Roasting the Leg of Lamb